 Cancer Is Smart.
 But We Are Smarter.

 Cancer is very clever.
 It can learn how to evade the natural systems we have in our bodies that are there to protect us.
-It can set up shop from head to toe and try to evade detection.
+It has learned how to dodge detection by our immune system.
 But over many years, researchers have toiled to learn about the immune system and how it's linked to cancer.
 Now this hard work is paying off.
-Newer cancer treatments with fewer side effects and easier dosing regimens are extending survival time for some patients.
-But more work needs to be done, and initiatives like the Cancer Moonshot led by former Vice President Joe Biden can boost this worldwide battle.

-Finished: Immune Checkpoint Inhibitors: Boosting the Cancer Battle
+Finished: Immune Checkpoint Inhibitors Are Boosting the Cancer Battle

 - Gadgeel SM, Stevenson J, Langer C, et al. Pembrolizumab (pembro) plus chemotherapy as front-line therapy for advanced NSCLC: KEYNOTE-021 cohorts A-C. J Clin Oncol 34, 2016 (suppl; abstr 9016).

 - American Cancer Society.
-Cancer Immunotherapy.
-Accessed March 23, 2017 at http://www.cancer.org/treatment/treatmentsandsideeffects/treatmenttypes/immunotherapy/immunotherapy-what-is-immunotherapy
+What is Cancer Immunotherapy?
+Accessed Nov.
+24, 2021 at https://www.cancer.org/treatment/treatments-and-side-effects/treatment-types/immunotherapy/what-is-immunotherapy.html

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.